 Guilty of alcohol intoxication in a public place

-One begs to question why a repeat violent offender with terroristic inclinations was allowed to walk free?
-The death of Jesse Reynolds and the pain his family is experiencing is a tragedy beyond words, but most importantly, the murder was completely avoidable had the system worked to protect its working-class families then continue to push its anti-White pro-criminal agenda.
+One begs to question why a repeat violent offender with terroristic inclinations was allowed to walk free.
+Many agree that the death of Jesse Reynolds and the pain his family is experiencing is a tragedy beyond words.
+However, none can argue that the murder itself should have been entirely avoidable had the system worked to protect its working-class families rather than continue to push its anti-White, pro-criminal agenda.